arefanafgeh/flash_loan_learning/README.md

+### Question
 ------------------------------------------------------------------
-Wait a second , i feel confused , are flash loans kind of an attack or a feature?
+Wait a second , I feel confused , are flash loans kind of an attack or a feature?
 And also , what If i move the funds to another wallet?
-And also , does having a flash loan need a smart contract? then how ordinary people use flash loans?
+And also , does having a flash loan need a smart contract?
+Then how ordinary people use flash loans?
 ------------------------------------------------------------------

 Good questions — let's break it down super clearly: